jasonday/remote-games/README.md

 * Casual: Without teams, the group as a whole provides answers to the categories - providing interesting, obscure, or funny answers is encouraged

+## Conductor
+**Number of players:** At least 3

+**Requires:** Paper, markers, and ideas for things to draw.
+If stuck use the [Pictionary word generator)(https://randomwordgenerator.com/pictionary.php) for ideas

+**Rules:**

+* Everyone takes turns being the conductor
+* The conductor chooses what to "draw" and brandishing an invisible pencil (baton) slowly draws it in the air in front of the camera
+* The "orchestra" members (everyone else) attempt to follow along and draw what the conductor is drawing
+* Everyone shows their drawings and the conductor chooses the closest likeness